-- Three different strategies appear to drive modularization in Europe: - > assembly ergonomics - > increasing reliance on suppliers for technological competitiveness - cost and asset reduction - In addition, maximising engineering resources in the age of multiplying model numbers makes outsourcing engineering tasks attractive - Cost and asset reduction calculations complex OEMs often unable to justify outsourced modules on a purely financial basis, unable to capture true costs of in-house assembly and report inconsistent decisions between plants due to methodology failings - Correlation between attitude of OEM to investors and emphasis on asset reduction clear - One OEM now demanding that suppliers pay for tooling.
-This fundamental change has a multitude of implications - There is no apparent correlation between vehicle size and/or volume initial implementation on small cars is apparently driven by the model replacement cycle rather than any other factor.
-However, we believe that there is a correlation between vehicle line profitability and the willingness to try new assembly and sourcing approaches - Labour cost advantage of outsourced modules of relatively low significance in Europe any advantage is regarded as temporary.
+- Three different strategies appear to drive the outsourcing of modules in Europe: - > assembly ergonomics - > increasing reliance on suppliers for technological competitiveness - cost and asset reduction - In addition, focusing? saving on? engineering resources in the age of multiplying model numbers makes outsourcing engineering tasks attractive - Cost and asset reduction calculations are complex OEMs are often unable to justify outsourced modules on a purely financial basis, unable to capture true costs of in-house assembly and report inconsistent decisions between plants due to methodology failings - Correlation between attitude of OEM to investors and emphasis on asset reduction clear - One OEM is now demanding that suppliers pay for tooling.
+This fundamental change has a multitude of implications for risk management - There is no apparent correlation between vehicle size and/or volume and modularization initial implementation on small cars is apparently driven by the model replacement cycle rather than any other factor.
+However, we believe that there is a correlation between vehicle line profitability and the willingness to try new assembly and sourcing approaches - Labour cost advantage of outsourced modules is of relatively low significance in Europe any advantage is regarded as temporary.